If you are a beginner gardener, you may have heard of the term “crop rotation” or already practice it.

 The penalty for a faulty farming cycle can be devastating.
 Therefore, pay close attention to what you’re doing.

 Crop rotation does not allow farmers to specialize in a single crop year after year.
-No doubt, this will deplete the soil over a long period of time.
+This will undoubtedly deplete the soil over a long period.

-This can be frustrating for some, having to switch up the garden.
+This method can be frustrating for some, having to switch up the garden.

 Takeaway

-Rotation of garden crops is a beneficial practice to get into.
-It can be a surefire way to obtain a healthy harvest in a healthy field, year after year.
+Rotation of garden crops is a beneficial practice to learn.
+It can be a surefire way to obtain a healthy harvest in a healthy field year after year.

 Add comment